 benefits under this program.

-The deceased must be a member of a
+The deceased must be a citizen of a

-federally-recognized tribe, verified by a tribal membership card (a blue card
+federally-recognized tribe, verified by a tribal citizenship card (a blue card

 for Cherokee Nation citizens).
-A white CDIB card is not proof of membership and
+A white CDIB card is not proof of citizenship and

 will not be accepted.